OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-16.md

 He appointed some of the Levites as ministers before the ark of the Lord,

-> to celebrate and to thank and to praise the Lord God of Israel:
+> to celebrate, thank, and praise the Lord God of Israel:

 ---